Brian Cox – Por Que Precisamos Dos Exploradores

 So that big sweeping, white

-Então aquela grande varredura, branca
+Então, aquela grande e extensa esfera branca

 sphere in the corner is Saturn,

-esfera no canto é Saturno,
+no canto é Saturno,

 which is actually in the background of the picture.